danong/danong.github.io/_posts/2016-02-18-single-server-queue.md

 title: Single Server Queue Tutorial (Python)
 ---

 The single server queue is the most basic model in queueing theory.
 This tutorial teaches beginner computer scientists how to simulate a single server queue.
+Learning to simulate a single server queue is a great introduction to both queueing theory and discrete event simulation!

 ## Prerequisites
 * Have Python 2.7 or greater installed